ricktu288/ray-optics/README.md

 The full build may takes about half an hour to complete due to the generation of the large numbers of images for the gallery.

+## Project structure

+- `src` contains the source code for the project.
+- `data` contains the data for gallery, modules, and the list of contributors.
+- `locales` contains the translations for the project in i18next format, managed by Weblate.
+- `scripts` contains the scripts for custom build steps.
+- `test` contains the automatic tests for the project.
+- `dist` (generated at build time) contains the built files for the project (the entire content for the [https://phydemo.app/ray-optics](https://phydemo.app/ray-optics) website).
+- `dist-node` (generated at build time) contains the built files for the node module version of the simulator, which is required for the image generation, and can also be used in your own project.

+See the README.md in each directory for more information.

 ## Development

 For development of the web app, you can just use `npm run start`, and the web app will be automatically reloaded when some code for the simulator is modified.
 However, to rebuild some other part of this project, you need to run the following commands: